-Sect.
-1. WHEREAS the business of ship-building is a very important branch of the commerce of this state, and ought to receive all proper encouragement: And whereas the several tradesmen employed in this business are liable to losses, by reason that the persons employing them are frequently masters of ships, strangers, and persons having no fixed property in the country, and the ships and vessels by them built, repaired and fitted, are not liable to pay the amount of their bills, whereby their labour and materials have been taken to satisfy other debts, to their discouragement in carrying on so useful a mode of increasing the wealth of the state: For remedy whereof,
+(Section I, P. L.) Whereas the business of ship building is a very important branch of the commerce of this state, and ought to receive all proper encouragement:

+And whereas several tradesmen employed in this business are liable to losses by reason that the persons employing them are frequently masters of ships, strangers and persons having no fixed property in the country, and the ships and vessels by them built, repaired and fitted, are not liable to pay the amount of their bills, whereby their labor and materials have been taken to satisfy other debts to their discouragement in carrying on so useful a mode of increasing the wealth of the state:

+For remedy whereof:

-Sect.
-11. Be it enacted and it is hereby enacted by the Representatives of the Freemen of the commonwealth of Pennsylvania, in General Assembly met, and by the authority of the same, That ships liable for and vessels of all kinds, built, repaired and fitted within this state, red by rebe, and they are hereby declared to be, liable and chargeable for all pairings debts contracted by the masters or owners thereof, for or by reason of any work done, or materials found or provided, by any carpenter, blacksmith, mastmaker, boatbuilder, blockmaker, ropemaker, sailmaker, rigger, joiner, carver, plumber, painter, or shipchandler, for, upon, and concerning the building, repairing, fitting, furnishing and equipping such ship or vessel, in preference to any, and before any other debts due and owing from the owners thereof.
+[Section I.] (Section II, P. L.) Be it enacted and it is hereby enacted by the Representatives of the Freemen of the Commonwealth of Pennsylvania in General Assembly met, and by the authority of the same, That ships and vessels of all kinds built, repaired and fitted within this state be and they are hereby declared to be liable and chargeable for all debts contracted by the masters or owners thereof for or by reason of any work done, or materials found or provided by any carpenter, black-smith, mastmaker, boatbuilder, blockmaker, ropemaker, sailmaker, rigger, joiner, carver, plumber, painter or shipchandler, for upon and concerning the building, repairing, fitting, furnishing and equipping such ship or vessel in preference to any, and before any other debts due and owing from the owners thereof.

-Sect.
-III.
-And in order to provide a speedy and adequate remedy for such tradesmen, as aforesaid, to recover debts contracted by any person or persons, for the use of such ship or vessel, Be it enacted by the authority aforesaid, That it shall and may be lawful of the Adformation and every of the said tradesmen to file a libel, in the court miralty of this state of Admiralty of this state, against such ship or vessel, her tackle, enlarged. furniture and apparel, whereupon process shall issue, and such proceeding shall be had, towards the recovery of such debts, as are usually had in the courts of Admiralty for the recovery of mariners' wages, and other debts actually contracted upon the high seas, and within the jurisdiction of the court of Admiralty, notwithstanding such work was done, and such materials and articles were found and provided, at land, without the jurisdiction of the Admiralty.
+And in order to provide a speedy and adequate remedy for

+such tradesmen, as aforesaid, to recover debts contracted by any person or persons for the use of such ship or vessel:

+[Section II.]
+(Section III, P. L.) Be it enacted by the authority aforesaid, That it shall and may be lawful for all and every of the said tradesmen to file a libel in the court of admiralty of this state, against such ship or vessel, her tackle, furniture and apparel, whereupon process shall issue and such proceeding shall be had towards the recovery of such debts as are usually had in the courts of admiralty for the recovery of mariners' wages, and other debts actually contracted upon the high seas, and within the jurisdiction of the court of admiralty, notwithstanding such work was done, and such materials and articles were found and provided at land without the jurisdiction of the admiralty.